 KFC pulls ‘finger lickin’ good’ slogan because of COVID-19

 LOUISVILLE, Ky.
-(WAVE) - During a worldwide virus-induced pandemic, proper hygiene is key.
+(WAVE/Gray News) - During a worldwide virus-induced pandemic, proper hygiene is key.
 To follow along with that message, it appears some changes are happening for the commonwealth’s most famous food chain.

 Kentucky Fried Chicken is pulling its famous “It’s Finger Lickin’ Good” slogan from its campaigns.
 The slogan, which has been around for 64 years, is said to be going away “for a little while.”
 The exact length of time it will be gone has not been revealed.